price family law

 A protection order can be an effective tool to keep a spouse and their children safe.
 If you are in a situation that has you wondering about protection orders, please contact our office to speak with a family lawyer.
 We can help you get court-ordered protection from:

-If you have been served a protection order, a Denver family law attorney from Price Family Law may be able to help.
+If you have been served a protection order, a Colorado family law attorney from Price Family Law may be able to help.
 Unreasonable or unjustified protection orders are not uncommon.
 In some cases, a spiteful spouse may even lie to push one through.
 But an experienced family attorney can effectively defend you against a wrongfully issued protection order.

 Changes that occur after a divorce may lead to one parent’s relocating.
 Of course, moving out of the immediate area or out of state can significantly complicate custody agreements and orders and even violate them.
 Typically, parents must seek to have their custody orders modified when moving out of state, with or without the children.